micmejia/bible-dump/NKJV/Philippians/Phil 4.md

 All the saints greet you, but especially those who are of Caesar's household.

 ###### 23
-The grace of our Lord Jesus Christ be with [^h]you all.
+The grace of our Lord Jesus Christ be with you all.
 Amen.